dart-lang/test/pkgs/test/doc/json_reporter.md

     pub run test --reporter json <path-to-test-file>

-You may also use the `--file-reporter` option to enable the JSON reporter such that it writes to a file instead of stdout.
+You may also use the `--file-reporter` option to enable the JSON reporter output to a file, in addition to another reporter writing to stdout.

     pub run test --file-reporter json:reports/tests.json <path-to-test-file>